tttmmmyyyy/fixlang/Document.md

 # Merged with files specified in the command line argument.
 files = ["main.fix", "lib.fix"]

+# Object files to be linked.
+# Merged with object files specified in the command line argument.
+objects = ["lib.o"]

 # Static link libraries.
 # Merged with libraries specified in the command line argument.
 static_links = ["xyz"]